Alessandro1234567/BoardProject/README nostro.md

 ### Work Distribution

-- **Alessandro Zago**: I started by creating the `utils` folder, where I implemented the `UnitGenerator` file.
+- **Alessandro Zago**: I started by creating the `utils` folder, where I implemented the `UnitGenerator`class.
 This component is responsible for generating units and is used within `RealSnapshot`.
-  Additionally, I developed the `doAttack()` method inside `RealEventHandler`, which handles the attack logic in the game.
+  Additionally, I developed the `doAttack()` method inside `RealEventHandler`class, which handles the attack logic in the game.

 - **Danial Davoodi**:
-  I mainly worked on `RealEventHandler`, where I implemented various methods for the game.
+  I mainly worked on `RealEventHandler`class, where I implemented various methods for the game.
 In addition to the main methods, several auxiliary methods were created to ensure optimal code maintainability and to prevent potential bugs during gameplay.